stefan-niedermann/nextcloud-tables/README.md

 ## ⛔ Limitations

-### Tables

-- Emoji can not be changed
+- Table emoji can not be changed

-### Columns

-- Only simple text columns can be created, no other type or parameters are supported yet
-- Updating existing columns is not yet supported
+- Managing columns is not yet possible

-### Data

-- Some editors (for example `DateTime` and `Selection`) are not yet supported

-### General

-- Much UI polishing is needed, for example:
-  - Drag & Drop columns
-  - Sorting
-  - Filtering
-- Sync only on Wi-Fi has no effect yet
+- Editing data of type `Selection` is not yet possible
-- Does not yet apply the theme of the used Nextcloud instance
+- Sorting & Filtering is not yet possible

 # Nextcloud Tables for Android